 Origins of Hinduism

-Most scholars believe Hinduism formally started somewhere between 2300 B.C. and 1500 B.C. in the Indus Valley, near modern-day Pakistan.
+Most scholars believe Hinduism started somewhere between 2300 B.C. and 1500 B.C. in the Indus Valley, near modern-day Pakistan.
 But many Hindus argue that their faith is timeless and has always existed.

 Unlike other religions, Hinduism has no one founder but is instead a fusion of various beliefs.